jRicciL/my-obsidian-digital-garden/_notes/☂️ Udacity - ML with TF/4. Decision Trees/Decision Trees - Udacity.md

 ### Minimum number of samples per leaf

-- `min_samples_leaf` => Can be specified as a number or as a float.
+- `min_samples_leaf` => Can be specified as a `number` or as a `float`.
-- If it's an integer, it's the minimum number of samples allowed in a leaf.
-If it's a float, it's the minimum percentage of samples allowed in a leaf.
+- If it's an `integer`, it's the minimum number of samples allowed in a leaf.
+- If it's a float, it's the minimum percentage of samples allowed in a leaf.
 - If a threshold on a feature results in a leaf that has fewer samples than `min_samples_leaf`, the algorithm will not allow _that_ split, but it may perform a split on the same feature at a _different threshold_, that _does_ satisfy `min_samples_leaf`.
 ![[Pasted image 20220213130906.png]]

 ## Hyperparameters and Overfitting